Backgrounder - Family Homes on Reserves and Matrimonial Interests or Rights Act

 - From April 23, 2013 to May 21, 2013, Bill S-2 was studied by the Standing Committee on the Status of Women, which heard from more than 35 witnesses, and later passed by the House of Commons on June 11, 2013.
 On June 19, 2013, the Family Homes on Reserves and Matrimonial Interests or Rights Act received Royal Assent.

-- First Nations named on the Schedule to the First Nations Land Management Act,that do not have their land code established under that Act, will have three years to do so before the provisional federal rules will apply to their First Nation.
+- First Nations named on the Schedule to the First Nations Land Management Act, that do not have their land code established under that Act by December 16, 2014, will have three years to enact their own matrimonial real property laws before the provisional federal rules will apply to their First Nation.

 - The Governor in Council determined December 16, 2013, as the date for when the First Nation law-making part of the Act came into force.
 First Nations can now establish their own matrimonial real property laws under the Act.

-- On December 16, 2014 (twelve months from the date the First Nation law-making part of the Act comes into force), the provisional federal rules will begin to apply to First Nations who have not enacted their own matrimonial real property laws under the Act.
+- On December 16, 2014 (twelve months from the date the First Nation law-making provisions in the Act came into force), the provisional federal rules will apply, with some exceptions, to First Nations who have not enacted their own matrimonial real property laws under the Act.

-Twelve months after the Act comes into force, the provisional federal rules provided in the Act will apply to First Nations who have not enacted their own matrimonial real property laws under this legislation – with the exception of First Nations under the First Nations Land Management Act or comprehensive self-government agreements with land management.
-This gives First Nations time to develop and approve their own laws, if they choose, before the federal rules apply.
+Twelve months after the First Nation law-making mechanism in the Act came into force, the provisional federal rules provided in the Act now apply to First Nations who have not enacted their own matrimonial real property laws under this legislation – with the exception of select First Nations under the First Nations Land Management Act or under comprehensive self-government agreements with land management.
+The twelve-month transition period gave First Nations time to develop and approve their own laws, if they chose, before the application of the federal rules apply.
 First Nations will still be able to develop and enact their own matrimonial real property laws at any time after the federal rules come into force.

-Once in force, the federal rules will fill the legislative gap on reserves where there are no First Nation laws in place and will apply unless or until First Nations enact their own community-specific laws on matrimonial real property under the Act or other federal legislation.
+Now in force, the federal rules fill the legislative gap on reserves where there are no First Nation laws in place and will apply until First Nations enact their own community-specific laws on matrimonial real property under the Act or other federal legislation.

 - Date modified: